 Although “off the shelf” touch-typing packages may pressure students to perform at speed from the very beginning, this is not the ideal way for a student with a learning difference such as dyslexia to proceed.
 Once a student is familiar with the keyboard, they should begin to work on improving their accuracy.
 If speed drills are undertaken before accuracy, learners could react negatively to the pressure, develop bad habits, and end up spending more time correcting their text than it would take to type it correctly.
 Learn more about speed in keyboarding.

 Keep sessions short and end on a high note.

-When a student begins to feel tired they will make more mistakes and can easily become discouraged.
-Keep lessons between 20 minutes – 1 hour and don’t be afraid to end a session early to prevent a student’s performance from suffering.
+When a student begins to feel tired, they will make more mistakes and can easily become discouraged.
+Keep lessons between 20 minutes and an hour and don’t be afraid to end a session early to prevent a student’s performance from suffering.

 Sharpen your observation skills.

 When a student repeatedly makes the same mistake it may not always be due to how their fingers are moving.
 Sometimes the position of the elbows and wrists can make reaching certain keys awkward or cause them to hit two keys at once.
 Study technique and observe their behavior before suggesting a fix.
 Learn more about correcting typing posture and wrist position.